hanvitha/moviestore/README.md

 ### To demo:
+*Optional-
 * First open jupyter hub and clone the project.
-* From notebooks folder open Movie Recommender Systems.ipynb
+* Open Movie Recommender Systems.ipynb.
 * Talk about the different recommendation systems and approaches.
+*Actual Needed
 * Show this portal to show the approaches in live.
 * This showcases the benefit of having a collaborative environment where Datascientists/Developers can work with the data and share the code with App dev
 * App dev can test and deploy in same environment.